 2. Focusing me

 Since bad bosses never really get to know you, they are never able to focus you.
-All of us need to be focused.
+All of us need to be focused to succeed and achieve our goals.

 Another area where I struggled with some of my bosses was in the area of prioritisation.
 In my previous organisation, the chief executive officer (CEO) once announced 23 different initiatives that the company had to work on for that specific year.